 1 1/2 teaspoon salt

-1 Jalapeno pepper, seeds and ribs removed, minced
+1-2 Jalapeno peppers, seeds and ribs removed, minced

 Add all ingredients to a Dutch oven.
-Simmer on medium-low heat, stirring occasionally, for 1 1/2- 2 hours or until mixture becomes thickened and similar to jam.
+Simmer on medium-low heat, stirring occasionally, for 1 1/2- 2 hours or until the mixture becomes thickened and jammy.

 Store in a glass container in the refrigerator for 1-2 weeks.